W427697/Discord-/docs/writing-tests/test-runner.md

 <div class="aside">

-💡 The `stories.json` mode is not compatible with watch mode.
+💡 The `index.json` mode is not compatible with watch mode.

 </div>

-If you need to disable it, use the `--no-stories-json` flag:
+If you need to disable it, use the `--no-index-json` flag:

 <!-- prettier-ignore-start -->

 <CodeSnippets
   paths={[
-    'common/storybook-test-runner-disable-stories-json.yarn.js.mdx',
+    'common/test-runner-no-index-json.yarn.js.mdx',
-    'common/storybook-test-runner-disable-stories-json.npm.js.mdx',
+    'common/test-runner-no-index-json.npm.js.mdx',
-    'common/storybook-test-runner-disable-stories-json.pnpm.js.mdx',
+    'common/test-runner-no-index-json.pnpm.js.mdx',
   ]}
 />

 <!-- prettier-ignore-end -->

-#### How do I check if my Storybook has a `stories.json` file?
+#### How do I check if my Storybook has a `index.json` file?

-Stories.json mode requires a `stories.json` file.
-Open a browser window and navigate to your deployed Storybook instance (for example, `https://your-storybook-url-here.com/stories.json`).
+Index.json mode requires a `index.json` file.
+Open a browser window and navigate to your deployed Storybook instance (for example, `https://your-storybook-url-here.com/index.json`).
 You should see a JSON file that starts with a `"v": 3` key, immediately followed by another key called "stories", which contains a map of story IDs to JSON objects.
-If that is the case, your Storybook supports [stories.json mode](../configure/overview.md#feature-flags).
+If that is the case, your Storybook supports [index.json mode](../configure/overview.md#feature-flags).

 ---